septentrio-gnss/WebUi/README.md

 **Symptom:** After uploading new code to the ESP32, the mosaic-g5 stops outputting data and enters "Software Upgrade Fallback" (SUF) mode for 200 seconds.
 **Cause:** In the current wiring configuration, the ESP32's `RESET` pin is tied to the mosaic-g5's `nRST/UPGRADE` pin.
 Flashing the ESP32 toggles this pin, inadvertently triggering the receiver's upgrade mode.
 **Solutions:**
-1.  **Soft Fix:** Open the **Expert Console** in SeptenUI, type the command `reset`, and press Enter.
+1.  **Soft Fix:** Open the **Expert Console** in WebUI, type the command `reset`, and press Enter.
 This forces the receiver to reboot into normal mode immediately.
 Then, refresh the webpage.
 2.  **Hard Fix:** Physically disconnect the wire between the ESP32 Reset pin and the mosaic-g5 Upgrade pin if remote flashing is not required.

 ### C. Advanced Debugging